salveoo/voronmods/Switchwire Magprobe/readme.md

-# Magprobe for Voron Switchwire conversion
+# Magprobe for Voron Switchwire conversion (beta)
+This is a beta test, CAD files will be released when the testing phase ends. \
+\
 :heavy_exclamation_mark: **if you have a stock Switchwire go to >** [Magprobe for stock Voron Switchwire](https://github.com/salveoo/voronmods/blob/main/Switchwire%20Magprobe/readme.md#magprobe-for-stock-voron-switchwire)

 This mod allows you to use a mechanical switch as a probe on your Switchwire conversion without losing any print volume. \